Shaswat2001/arenaX_tech/README.md

 * *Phase 1 - Critic Learning Only*:
     1. The BC policy was frozen, and RL was used to train only the critic network.
+    2. The weights of the critic network were initialized to be as close to zero as possible.
-    2. This ensured that the critic learned a stable value function before influencing policy updates.
+    3. This ensured that the critic learned a stable value function before influencing policy updates.
-    3. During this phase, rollouts were generated using the BC policy, and the critic was trained until the loss plateaued.
+    4. During this phase, rollouts were generated using the BC policy, and the critic was trained until the loss plateaued.

 * *Phase 2 - Joint Training with Warmup*:
     1. Once the critic had learned a stable value function, the policy was unfrozen.